 We do not like to talk about judgment or hell, but we cannot accept the Bible as true with any integrity without conceding those principles.
 Whether Jesus spoke more of hell than heaven or more of heaven than hell is beside the point; Jesus clearly and pointedly spoke of judgment[ii] and of hell[iii].

 The “slowness” about which Peter is talking in 2 Peter 3:9 is God’s slowness in fulfilling the promise of the second coming of Christ… and of the Day of Judgment.
 (2 Pet.
 3:3-8) Peter famously reminds us that one day is like a thousand years, and a thousand years is like one day for God (2 Pet.
-3:8), for God exists outside of time and space (always is, always was and always will be).
+3:8), because God exists outside of time and space (always is, always was and always will be).

 The fact that “the Day” has not yet come speaks to God’s patience and His desire that none would perish.
 (See also John 3:16).
 God’s desire is that everyone would be “saved”.
 (1 Tim.
-2:4) Though God desires that none perish and all be saved suggests that hell is a reality, and it is a reality that God doesn’t choose for us.
+2:4) That God desires that none perish and all be saved suggests that hell is a reality, and it is a reality that God doesn’t choose for us.

 Some say that hell means primarily separation from God, but others make a good case that it means something else.
 (See for example Hell is Not Separation from God (eternal condemnation vs. eternal fellowship with God) or The Rich Man and Lazarus (death vs. eternal life)).

 But God does not present us directly with a choice between heaven and hell.
 He presents us with the choice between God and His way or other things and other ways; ultimately, it boils down to God’s way or “my way”.
 In that sense, the Frank Sinatra song, I Did It My Way, might be a good anthem for those who reject God.

-God’s patience allows time for people to repent, to turn from their own ways, and to accept what is acceptable to God.
+God’s patience allows time for people to repent, to turn from their own ways, and to accept what God desires for us.